Gudkat/Tsoha-ideapankki/docs/README.md

 1. **Viewing User Roles** - Admins can view all user roles and their permissions in the 'Roles' section.
 2. **Assigning Roles to Users** - Admins can assign specific roles to users, granting them permissions based on their role.
 Navigate to the 'User-Role Association' section, select a user, and assign a role.

+## Current state
+The program currently has the following features:
+* Account creation
+  * Account creation hashes passwords into database
+* Account login
+  * Saves user_id and username into session
+* Submission of ideas
+  * Ideas are saved into database
+* Logging out
+  * Logging out navigation is provided in the dummy page after submitting an idea
+  * This will be edited later to be included in all pages
+  * You can also logout by manually going to /logout page
+  * Logging out deletes user_id and username from session